-If you are programming an Edge or Gold Series datalogger, you will require an Edge-L5 DRC Adaptor to connect to a Desktop Reader 5 or Field Reader 5, or you can use an older style Optical Reader.
+If you are programming an Edge or Gold Series datalogger, you will require an Edge-L5 DRC Adaptor to connect to a Desktop Reader 5 or Field Reader 5.

 Note: The Edge-L5 DRC Adaptor contains a small, long-lasting battery (not user-replaceable).
 The Adaptor should always be stored above freezing temperatures and with caps on to prevent unnecessary battery drainage and protect the optical eyes.